Rusty-Kryo/CP1404_Practicals/README.md

 ## The Programming Pattern

-- In writing the following programs I Attempted to use [PEP8](https://peps.python.org/pep-0008/) as the primary programming pattern.
+- In writing the following programs I Attempted to use the [programming pattern](https://github.com/CP1404/Starter/wiki/Programming-Patterns) in the wiki as the primary programming pattern.

 ## This Repository Contains: